NanoBillion/pthread_queues/README.md

   defining the queue structs with arrays instead of pointers.
 * Queue types that don't operate on priorities (FIFO and LIFO) still transport a message's priority which may be used as a side channel.

+## How do I use Pthread Queues in my Program?

+1. Add `pq.c` and `pq.h` to your source tree.
+2. Add feature test macros needed to compile pthread programs to your C compilation command, e.g. `-D_XOPEN_SOURCE=600`.
+3. Add `-lpthread` to the link command.
+4. Call Pthread Queue functions from a thread created with *pthread_create*().
+   Don't call them from *main*(), as *main* is not a proper pthread.

+For reference, the unit tests in `test_pq.c` thoroughly exercise each function.

 ## Application Programming Interface (API)